Blended Learning Explained & How To Put Its 6 Models Into ActionAll Posts

-The Round Rock Independent School District, which is made up of 38,000 students, participated in a 2006 study that involved using interactive whiteboards to reinforce face-to-face instruction.
+The Round Rock Independent School District, which is made up of 38,000 students, participated in a 2006 study that involved using interactive whiteboards to reinforce face-to-face learning.

 Grade 3 and 5 classes at English Language Learning (ELL) schools used the whiteboards.
 In the case of grade 5 math, the digital classrooms saw a 23% higher state exam pass rate than traditional classes.

 As introducing the face-to-face driver model is relatively straightforward and benefits students at different levels, it is ideal for diverse classrooms — or ones entirely made up of struggling or gifted kids.

 The rotation model focuses on using learning stations, exposing students to a range of instruction types and kinds of content.

 This gives teachers a chance to provide students with different digital and non-digital activities.
 As a result, this blended learning environment can benefit students who have distinct learning styles and needs.

 How to set up this blended learning model: